Our Apps

 All of this happens automatically; you don't need to do anything at checkout time once your rules and default settings are set.

-- Default Shipping Settings – Always editable under Settings → Default Shipping Settings.
-Change rates, currency, global COD, Allow List mode, or COD conditional display, then Save.
+• Default Shipping Settings – Always editable under Settings → Default Shipping Settings.
+Change rates (in store currency), global COD, Allow List mode, or COD conditional display, then Save.

 Changes to default settings and rules apply to new checkouts right away.
 The app does not change past orders.